-Studies show that eating healthy, balanced meals affects both the health status of the pregnant woman and the unborn child.
-The diet even has an impact on cognitive brain development and the origin of most health conditions that show during adulthood like diabetes.
-The bottom line is: a healthy pregnancy diet is essential for a safe and enjoyable pregnancy journey.
+Studies show that eating healthy, balanced meals affects the health status of the pregnant woman and the unborn child.
+The diet even impacts cognitive brain development and the origin of most health conditions that show during adulthood, like diabetes.
+So the bottom line is that a healthy pregnancy diet is essential for a safe and enjoyable pregnancy.
 Plus can even help with morning sickness and other ailments like heartburn!

-Lunch can be an easy meal to skip, whether you are in the office, working at home, or out running some errands, but it is an essential meal of the day.
-Some people may even swap it for a plate of fast food because it can seem more convenient at the time.
-However, pregnant women have to meet increased nutritional needs which are best done through food prepped at home, like the lunches for pregnancy below.
+Lunch can be an easy meal to skip, whether in the office, working at home, or running some errands, but it is an essential meal of the day.
+Some people may even swap it for a fast food plate because it can seem more convenient at the time.
+However, pregnant women have to meet increased nutritional needs, which are best done through food prepped at home, like the lunches for pregnancy below.

 Expectant mothers need to eat enough protein, carbohydrates, healthy fats, minerals, and vitamins.
-While most people don’t have to intake any extra calories during the first trimester, you may need to do so in the second and third trimesters you may actually need to do so.
+While most people don’t have to intake any extra calories during the first trimester, you may need to do so in the second and third trimesters.
 That means you will have to add a few extra calories to your meals or eat another snack for the day.
 Missing a meal as important as lunch is also missing the chance to give your baby more nutrients!

-As you can see, I’m a huge fan of lunch around here, well, all meals actually.
-Today’s post is all about how to make healthy lunches that you can take anywhere with you.
-Keep reading to learn some of our favorite healthy pregnancy lunch ideas for work!
+As you can see, I’m a huge fan of lunch around here, well, all meals, especially those with healthy ingredients.
+Today’s post is about making healthy lunches that you can take anywhere with you.
+Please keep reading to learn about our favorite healthy pregnancy lunch ideas for work!

 Healthy Pregnancy Lunch Ideas For Work

 Classic Avocado Toast